Awards, Public Artworks, Selected Exhibitions, & Press:

 -Winner.
 2018 Art Prize.
 Municipal Art Society of Baltimore City.

--Tri-Lakes Views (Two Sculptures).
+-Tri-Lakes Views.
 Monument, Colorado.
-Cover image to news feature
+Cover image to news feature.

 -Alamosa ArtScape.
 Alamosa, Colorado.

--Wilkerson Student Center.
+-Finalist.
+Wilkerson Student Center.
 University of North Dakota.
-(Finalist)

 -St. Joseph Sculpture Walk (Two Sculptures).
 St. Joseph, Missouri.

 -Haddonfield Outdoor Sculpture Trust.
 Haddonfield, New Jersey.
-(Purchased by City) Local News Feature
+Local News Feature.
+Purchased by Civic Arts Group for City.

 -Sculpture Garden at the Kemp Center.
 Wichita Falls, Texas.